okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 * POST update email address requests to `/idp/myaccount/emails` returned an HTTP 409 Conflict error when the primary email wasn't verified during registration.
 (OKTA-534398)

-* During user activation flow when a request was made to the `/authorize/` endpoint, a user was still prompted to sign in when the `prompt` property was set to `none` and the user had a valid session token.
+* During the user activation flow, a user was still prompted to sign in when the `prompt` property was set to `none` and the user had a valid session token.
 (OKTA-514346)

 ### Monthly release 2022.10.0